← All case studies Legal · Case study

 About the Company

-A Florida personal injury firm running intake the way most PI firms still do, manually and during business hours.
+A Kentucky personal injury firm running intake the way most PI firms still do, manually and during business hours.

 Grossman Green is a personal injury firm handling inbound leads across multiple PI case types.
 Like most plaintiff-side firms, the front door of the practice is its intake process.
 A missed call at 7pm.
 A poorly qualified lead that wastes a legal assistant's morning.
 A case-type misroute that delays response.
 Each one has a real cost, both in lost revenue and in time the firm doesn't get back.